Quinoa pronounces as (KEEN-wah) is one of the world’s most nutritious foods around.

 - 1/2 cup chopped fresh mint

-- Quinoa is a delicately flavored, protein-rich grain like.
+- Quinoa is a delicately flavored, protein-rich grain-like.
 Rinsing removes any residue of saponin, quinoa’s natural, bitter protective covering.
-You can find it in in most natural-foods stores and the natural-foods sections of many supermarkets.
+You can find it in most natural-foods stores and the natural-foods sections of many supermarkets.

 4. Quinoa Stuffed Peppers

-Bell peppers are low in calories and exceptionally rich in vitamin C and other antioxidants, making them an excellent addition to a healthy diet.
+Bell peppers are low in carbs and calories.
+Yet, they are exceptionally rich in vitamin C and other antioxidants, making them an excellent addition to a healthy diet.

 In this vegetarian dish, you’ll get your filling fiber both from the quinoa and the bell peppers.